 In July of 2011, T.H.E. regained its accreditation by The Joint Commission, a nonprofit organization that evaluates compliance with standards for healthcare facilities.
 At the same time the Joint Commission awarded T.H.E. its most coveted Gold Seal of Approval® and also designated it as a Primary Care Medical Home (PCMH).
 T.H.E. was one of the first community health care centers in the nation to be honored for “highest commitment to delivering primary healthcare in a comprehensive, coordinated and accessible model.”
 It was also the first time that the Joint Commission presented these honors at the same time.

 Today, T.H.E.
 Health and Wellness Centers is a thriving organization and continues to grow in its commitment to providing caring, compassionate, high quality, low-cost health care.
 It has expanded services to include dental (in two locations) and now has five primary care health centers and one mobile clinic to deliver care throughout Los Angeles.
-T.H.E.’s skilled and diverse health care professionals speak bring valuable primary care, dental, behavioral, acupuncture, chiropractic, substance use disorder support and preventive health services to T.H.E.’s growing patient population now numbering 15,000 men, women, young adults and children.
+T.H.E.’s skilled and diverse health care professionals speak bring valuable primary care, dental, behavioral, acupuncture, chiropractic, substance use disorder support and preventive health services to T.H.E.’s growing patient population now numbering almost 13,000 men, women, young adults and children.